incidentalhq/incidental/README.md

 To run locally for development:

-1. Create a new slack application here: https://api.slack.com/apps, use the slack-manifest.yml as a template and replace BASE_URL with the url where you are hosting your app.
+1. Create a new slack application
+   - Go here: https://api.slack.com/apps, and use the slack-manifest.yml as a template to create the app.
+   - Replace BACKEND_BASE_URL with the url where you're hosting the backend
+   - Replace FRONTEND_BASE_URL with the url where you're hosting the frontend
 2. Copy `backend/.env.example` to `backend/.env` and update the slack specific environment variables
 3. Copy `frontend/.env.example` to `frontend/.env`
 4. In `backend` run `make run-dev`
+   - This will run the backend at http://localhost:5000
 5. In `frontend` run `make run-dev`
+   - This will run the frontend at http://localhost:3000
-6. Goto `http://localhost:3000` and create an account
+6. Go to http://localhost:3000, and create a new account

 # Resources